-- For adrenaline-seeking youngsters, book into a theme park like Alton Towers, Chessington World of Adventures, or Legoland Windsor Resort.
-There will be the opportunity to see Santa, walk under garlands of lights, and access all rides and attractions across two days.
+- Activity holidays fit for adrenaline-seeking youngsters!
+Book into a theme park like Alton Towers, Chessington World of Adventures, or Legoland Windsor Resort.
+There will be the opportunity to see Santa and walks under garlands of lights.
+Plus, access to all rides and attractions – across two days.

 - All-inclusive luxury family hotel breaks.
 Find a grand hotel that will greet you with a champagne reception, situated in a desirable location for winter walks.
 After your six-course dinner, sit around the fire for Christmas stories and carols or visit the theatre for a pantomime.
 Enjoy a restful sleep before meeting Santa, who may arrive via horse-drawn carriage or reindeer.